Join a Division Committee!

 Introduce girls in grades K-12 to planning

-The “Girls Who Plan” Career Exploration & Youth Engagement standing Subcommittee is led by an appointed Chair.
-At the direction of the subcommittee chair, subcommittee members support “Girls Who Plan” programs, events, resources, and volunteer opportunities.
 “Girls Who Plan” is the Division’s long running partnership with non-profit organization YEP!
 Youth Engagement Planning (YEP!) introducing urban planning to girls in grades K-12, expanding and strengthening the planning career pipeline, and amplifying the unique perspectives of girls and women in community decision-making.
+Our new “Girls Who Plan” Career Exploration & Youth Engagement standing Subcommittee is led by an appointed Chair.
+At the direction of the subcommittee chair, subcommittee members support “Girls Who Plan” programs, events, resources, and volunteer opportunities.

 Members & Partners Committee